James4Ever0/notes/on building the lua torch library.md

 remember to activate torch enviorment by exporting the path to some shell script

-difference between cudamalloc and cudamallocasync
+difference between cudamalloc and cudamallocasync, and that's some copying and pasting about some generalized template of memory manager function

 qt4 uses CRLF so convert all text files using dos2unix